Sage Line 100

 There are some significant exceptions, most notably that Sage Line 100 has been "ported" to Windows, and that Sage Line 100 data is accessible for reporting purposes in Microsoft Excel and Access through an "odbc" driver.

-Where users have stayed with Sage Line 100 it has been for a range of reasons, the appropriate ones include:
+Where users stayed with Sage Line 100 after Sage stopped supporting it, there were a range of reasons, the appropriate ones included:

 Prior to the release of Sage MMS v3 (Sage MMS has been renamed, and is the finance part of the Sage 200 suite), Protronics found ways to deal with some of the more obvious limitations of Line 100.
 These included:

-Companies which are part of international groups, may need to be aware that Sage market quite different products as "Line 100" in other countries.
-Examples of which we're aware include Sage 100 in Belgium and Germany
+Companies which are part of international groups may need to be aware that Sage market unrelated and quite different products as “Line 100” in other countries.
+Examples of which we’re aware include Sage 100 in Belgium and Germany